 • Sitther, V., D. Zhang, D.L.
 Harris, A.K.
-Yadav, Zee, F.T., Meinhardt, L. W and S. A. Dhekney.
+Yadav, F.T.
+Zee, L. W. Meinhardt, and S. A. Dhekney.
 2014.
-Genetic characterization of guava (Psidium guajava L.) germplasm in the United States using molecular markers.
-Genetic Resources and Crop Protection (In Press).
+Genetic characterization of guava (Psidium guajava L.) germplasm in the United States using microsatellite markers.
+Genetic Resources and Crop Evolution 61:829-839.

 • Sitther, V., D. Zhang, D.L.
 Harris, W.R.
 Okie, S.A.
 Dhekney and A.K.
 Yadav.
 2012.
 Cultivar identification, pedigree verification, and diversity analysis among peach (Prunus persica L. Batsch) based on simple sequence repeat markers.
 J. Amer.
 Soc.
 Hort.
 Sci.
 137:114-121.

 • Sitther, V., Harris, D.L., Dhekney, S.A, J. Bai., E. A. Baldwin and A. K. Yadav.
 2011.
 Total phenol content of guava fruit and development of an in vitro regeneration protocol amenable to genetic improvement.
 Int.
 J. Food Safety, Nutrition and Public Health 4:225-236.